-Symbolic Interactionism and Qualitative Network Research—Theoretical and Method(olog)ical Implications for Social Network Research
+Symbolic Interactionism and Qualitative Network Research―Theoretical and Method(olog)ical Implications for the Analysis of Social Networks

-In network research, qualitative approaches for studying social relationships and social networks are becoming increasingly established.
-So far, there has been a lack of specification of the genuinely qualitative perspectives on networks as well as a consistent research practice—in the sense of a methodical holism.
-In this article we discuss in the tradition of Herbert BLUMER theoretical and methodological perspectives of symbolic interactionism for qualitative research on social networks.
-The starting point of an interactionist understanding is the interpretative performance of actors, who produce meanings in situations interactively and in a symbol-mediated way.
-Following this premise, we conceptualize social networks on a theoretical level as meaningfully structured, interactively negotiated, and situated ordering processes.
-An empirical interactionist approach to social networks extrapolates how social networks become visible and effective on the basis of situations and their interlinkages.
-We introduce the situation generator as an approach to address situations empirically.
-Finally, we discuss method(olog)ical consequences for an interpretative and reflexive analysis of social networks.
+In network research, qualitative approaches have increasingly become established for the study of social relationships and social networks.
+What is lacking so far, however, is a specification of a genuinely qualitative perspective on the network as an object of research as well as a consistent research practice in the sense of a methodical holism.
+In this contribution, we discuss which theoretical and methodological perspectives in line with symbolic interactionism in the tradition of Herbert BLUMER are implied in the qualitative study of social networks.
+The point of departure of an interactionist understanding of reality are the interpretations of actors and which meanings they create in interaction and via symbols in situations.
+In accordance with this perspective, we understand social networks at the theoretical level as meaningfully structured, interactively negotiated, and situated processes of ordering.
+The key thrust of an interactionist-empirical approach to social networks is to extrapolate from situations and their linkages how social networks become visible and exert an effect.
+With our situation generator, we introduce a way of empirically addressing situations and discuss method(olog)ical consequences for an interpretive and reflexive analysis of social networks.

 Downloads